funwhilelost/cert-issuer/README.md

 4. Read before running!

-    - Once you launch the docker container, you will make some changes using your personal issuing information.
-This flow mirrors what you would if you were issuing real certificates.
+    - Once you launch the Docker container, you will make some changes using your personal issuing information.
+This flow mirrors what you would do if you were issuing real certificates.
-    - To avoid losing your work, you should create snapshots of your docker container.
+    - To avoid losing your work, you should create snapshots of your Docker container.
 You can do this by running:

         ```
         docker ps -l